 The vast majority of people escape punishment, but this doesn’t mean no harm is done.
 In having drug penalties, institutions isolate those who develop a problem relationship with drugs, making them afraid (or unable) to reach out and access proper support.

-Where the law is concerned, the War On Drugs has ensured that all illicit narcotics circulating in Scotland are unregulated in their production.
-A huge factor in drug deaths, from dodgy eccies to heroin, relate directly to the inconsistent purity of each street drug.
-The majority of drug deaths come from accidental poisoning, not intentional.
+Where the law is concerned, the War On Drugs has ensured that all illicit psychoactive drugs circulating in Scotland are unregulated in their production.
+This toxic drug supply is the main factor in drug-related deaths, from dodgy eccies to contaminated heroin and vallies.
+We can see this in the annual DRD statistics, which show that the vast majority of drug deaths come from accidental poisoning.

 we want to see